HongSenDu/researchly/README.md

 ### Delete a deliverable
 Go to the project you want to delete a deliverable from.
 You should see a table of all deliverables.
 CLick the "Delete" button for the deliverable you want to remove.

+### Inbox
+Click on the inbox on the rop right of the navigation bar to access messages.
+You can also click on new message to draft your own message.
+Select who you want to send the message to, the subject, and body, and then click create to post the message.

+### Message Board
+In addition to sending direct messages, you can also send a message to a research group in the group's message board.
+On a group's homepage you can see the message board in the center.
+Fill in the body and click create to post your own message to the message board.
+Then this message will be displayed in that group's message board.